 Meliora Cleaning Products

-Meliora Cleaning Products is a Certified B Corporation that makes non-toxic cleaners and detergents that are sold in plastic-free refillable packaging.3 Their All-Purpose Cleaner and the refill container can make 18 bottles.
-They sell powdered laundry detergent in a steel and cardboard container.
-You can buy refills in recyclable/compostable paper bags and not have plastic waste.
+Meliora Cleaning Products is a Certified B Corporation that makes non-toxic cleaners and detergents that are sold in plastic-free refillable packaging.10 Their All-Purpose Cleaner and the refill container can make 18 bottles.
+They sell powdered laundry detergent in steel and cardboard containers.
+You can buy refills in recyclable/compostable paper bags and have no plastic waste.
 I’m excited about this company!
-I tried their laundry detergent and oxygen cleaner and I like it so much that it is going to be my new regular laundry product brand.
+I tried their laundry detergent and oxygen cleaner and I like their products.
+You can read more about Non-Toxic & Plastic-Free Laundry Detergents.

 Supernatural